The Cold Hard Truth About A Truckers Lifeby deathfromatruck

 (Like a World Series Baseball Player.
 Yes, really!)

 2. Truckers and the interested public needed a constructive forum to communicate.
 Because by observing how people drive cars around big trucks, there is obviously many misunderstandings about safety and courtesy.
-If you have any questions about why we do what we do or if you have questions about trucking because you are thinking about driving just ask a trucker!
+If you have any questions about why we do what we do or if you have questions about trucking because you are thinking about becoming a trucker just ask a trucker!

-3. Drivers needed a way to share valuable information with each other.
+3. Drivers needed a way to share valuable information and recommend companies to each other.
 With expenses and overhead rising, we need every possible tool to be cost effective and save time and money.

 So now, this is how I relax by building a website that I know will help my fellow drivers, future truckers, and all who are interested in Life As a Trucker.

-Thanks to all of you for taking the time to visit!
-Thank you SBI for making it all possible!
+Thanks to all of you for taking the time to visit and learn about trucking life!

-If you know anyone who is considering driving a truck you should really tell them about my site or get them a copy of my dvd.
+If you know anyone who is considering becoming a truck driver you should really tell them about Life-as-a-trucker.com or better yet get them a copy of the new and improved dvd, becoming a trucker.